Basic Science Pharmacology

 Board Pearl

 IV steroids speed recovery from MS relapses but do NOT change the degree of long-term recovery or prevent future relapses.
-The Optic Neuritis Treatment Trial (ONTT) showed IV methylprednisolone shortened recovery but oral prednisone alone (low dose) actually increased recurrence — never use low-dose oral prednisone alone for MS relapse.
+The Optic Neuritis Treatment Trial (ONTT) showed IV methylprednisolone shortened recovery, while low-dose oral prednisone (1 mg/kg/day) increased the rate of new optic neuritis attacks vs placebo — this finding applies to LOW-dose oral prednisone, NOT to high-dose oral methylprednisolone (1250 mg), which is an accepted alternative to IV.

 MS Disease-Modifying Therapies